 My brother and I had just taken the final steps to close our parent’s estate.
 It was a long, almost 4-year ordeal since this sad process began.
 With the “materiality” of our life as a family behind us, now all my brother and I have left of our parents is the fabric of our very beings.
 It is an odd feeling – being the last remnants of two remarkable people.
 There is a loneliness that creeps into the soul and a weightiness in the realization that “this is it” – it all ends with us – this chapter in the “epic” tale of the Morck family.

 To say that the last four years of my life, that my life as a whole has been a blur is an understatement – but somehow I have lived through it and came out a much different person than I was the last time I felt my mother’s embrace, heard my father say my name one last time and reckoned with changes to my life I never before could have fathomed.
 Where did all the time go?
-What have a truly accomplished that if I joined Mom and Dad today I would be satisfied with how my book of life ended, with how I finished the race?
+What have I truly accomplished?
+If I joined Mom and Dad today, would I be satisfied with how my book of life ended, with how I finished the race?

 The fastest race we will ever run is the race of life.
 Our time is fleeting, the most important facets of life become mere flickers of memory as days become weeks, weeks become months, months become years.
 And yet what do we have to show for it?
 Certainly not a trophy – this race isn’t winnable and yet we keep running it – chasing after the prize just beyond our reach.
 Certain that with every mile of must do’s, every mile of minutiae, every mile of saying yes – we will garner a prized position on the roster of life.
 When in truth, in the end, all that is left are our names and the numerical bookends of our lives etched into the slate grey stone.
 Some trophy.